npm/npm/doc/misc/npm-disputes.md

 talking to other humans with respect, everyone has the chance to end up feeling good about the interaction.

+When npm Inc resolves a dispute, it will reach out to the original author of the package in a private email 24 hours before giving the package to the new author.
+This exchange gives the original author an oppurtunity to discuss the issue by talking to other humans, even if the ownership of the package ultimately changes hands to a new author.

 ## EXCEPTIONS

 Some things are not allowed, and will be removed without discussion if